Icecoldblack/E_Resume/README.md

 ```

 ### 2. Backend Setup (`/backend`)
+1. **Start Docker Desktop**: Ensure Docker is running on your machine.
-1. Copy `src/main/resources/application.properties` to a safe location and inject your secrets.
+2. Copy `src/main/resources/application.properties` to a safe location and inject your secrets.
 Fields to update:
    ```properties
    # Resend SMTP Configuration
    spring.mail.username=resend